simplecircuitsmodular/drums/docs/README.md

 ### Buy

 I'll be updating this part soon with a link to buy PCBs on Reverb.
 For the time being you can email me to purchase development PCBs at a discount.
-These will be fully functional but have minor issues
+These will be fully functional but have minor issues.
+In the case of the Drum PCBs, the programming header must be soldered to the front side of the PCB, meaning the front panel must be removed to program the module.
+In addition, the back of the board is missing silk screen.